 We were also treated to every single one of his jokes.
 So funny.
 Great stop!
 If you go through Seligman and you don’t stop there, shame on you!

 Seligman is home to a very Route 66 town.
 In fact, in an interview, John Lasseter stated that much of the story of the fictional town of Radiator Springs was inspired by Seligman, AZ.

 On the way to Kingman, we passed by the Cozy Korner Trailer Park and its giant green Tiki head, Giganticus Headicus.

 That last thing is some sort of fertility wind chime.
 Luckily the wind wasn’t blowing.

 We then made it into Kingman, which as usual, has a bunch of awesome signs.

-We checked into the El Trovatore motel and meet the owners and their dog Taco, who was formerly named Taquito, you can make a guess as to why the name change.
-If you’re staying at the El Trovatore, don’t bother going to any of the museums in town as the owner will give you a lengthy history lesson on the town, the motel, and route 66.
+We checked into the El Trovatore motel and meet the owners and their dog Taco, who was formerly named Taquito, but you can make a guess as to why the name change.
+If you’re staying at the El Trovatore, don’t bother going to any of the museums in town as the owner will happily give you a lengthy history lesson on the town, the motel, and Route 66.

 STAY: El Trovatore, 1440 East Andy Devine Avenue, Kingman, AZ 86401